mogui/MDWamp/README.md

 To instantiate it you must specify a transport (since WAMP can support different transports) in accord to the server you're connecting to.

-Now WebSocket is the only supported transport (raw socket is on the way).
+Right now two transports are implemented `WebSocket` and `raw sockets`

 *Note that the object `MDWamp` must be a retained property or ARC will get rid of it ahead of time.*

-You start a connection initiating an MDWamp object:
+First you have to choose a transport (ie. WebSocket) and init the `MDWamp` object with it:

-	// You can specify a particular protocol version to use like kMDWampVersion2JSON, kMDWampVersion2Msgpack or use default MDWampTransportWebSocket *websocket = [[MDWampTransportWebSocket alloc] initWithServer:[NSURL URLWithString:@"ws://localhost:8080/ws"] protocolVersions:@[kMDWampVersion2]];
+	MDWampTransportWebSocket *websocket = [[MDWampTransportWebSocket alloc] initWithServer:[NSURL URLWithString:@"ws://localhost:8080/ws"] protocolVersions:@[kMDWampProtocolWamp2msgpack, kMDWampProtocolWamp2json]];

     _wamp = [[MDWamp alloc] initWithTransport:websocket realm:@"realm1" delegate:self];